kevin-allen/neuropixels_related/microdrive_development/main.md

 ## Parts

 1. Probe plate: hold the microdrive
-2. Probe plate casing: is cemented to the skull skull.
-The probe plate is attache to this via 2 screws
+2. Probe plate casing: is cemented to the skull skull and base.
+The probe plate is screwed to this before implantation
-3. Base: attached to the skull, provide additional anchor and interface with skin.
+3. Base: attached to the skull.
+Provide anchor to skull.
 4. Lid: covers all the material
-5. Connector plate: Hold the connector to plug the animal.
+5. Connector plate: Hold the headstage and connector to plug the animal.

-## Probe plate